Delayed Memory Unit: Modelling Temporal Dependency Through Delay Gate: Conclusion

 \section{Conclusion}

-In this study, we introduce a novel DMU-based RNN for sequential modeling tasks.
-The proposed DMU facilitates the explicit and adaptive establishment of temporal dependencies through its unique delay gate mechanism.
-Analysis of the distribution of learned memory and gate values suggests that the DMU permits the network to account for past events more effectively than mere recursive integration.
-Specifically, when the delay gate is incorporated, there is a notable emphasis on shorter time intervals.
-The experiments, conducted on audio processing (including classification and keyword detection), radar gesture recognition, ECG streaming classification, and Permuted sequential MNIST, have confirmed the effectiveness of the proposed methods.
-The DMU outperforms the LSTM in recognition capability, using fewer trainable parameters, and achieves accuracy comparable to other state-of-the-art RNNs.
-Furthermore, the dilation factor and thresholding schemes are also proposed and discussed to reduce the memory computation cost of DMU.
+In this study, we introduce DMU, a novel RNN architecture tailored for sequential modeling tasks.
+This model facilitates the direct establishment of temporal dependencies through its unique delay gate mechanism.
+Analysis of the distribution of learned memory and gate values suggests that the DMU enables the network to account for past events compared to conventional recurrent integration methods.
+Our experiments, spanning across audio processing (including classification and keyword detection), radar gesture recognition, ECG streaming classification, and Permuted sequential MNIST, have confirmed the effectiveness of the proposed methods.
+Notably, the DMU outperforms SOTA gated-RNN models in these tasks with significantly reduced model parameters.
+Furthermore, we propose two effective strategies to reduce the memory cost of DMU, including dilated delay line and delay gate thresholding schemes. {In the present study, the delay line operates at a uniform temporal scale governed by the dilation factor of the delay gate, which strikes a balance between computational efficiency and temporal modeling performance.
+However, real-world temporal signals exhibit intricate multiscale temporal dynamics.
+For instance, speech signals encompass various levels of structure, including phonemes, syllables, and words.
+Effectively and efficiently capturing such multiscale temporal patterns using a delay line remains an open question that necessitates further exploration in subsequent research efforts.}